manuelkiessling/nodebeginner.org/content/_index.md

 While it is possible to write nearly any kind of application imaginable with Node.js, including 3D applications, Node.js isn't a good fit for every type of application.

 One area that is very natural for Node.js software development is network servers.
-Node.js comes with all the batteries included that make writing an HTTP webserver relatively straight-forward.
+Node.js comes with all the batteries included that make writing an HTTP web server relatively straight-forward.

 Thus, this is our next step: writing a Node.js server application that responds to HTTP requests.

+## The requirements

+More specifically, we will create a very simple REST API server.
+This API will allow us to add, list, and delete Todo items - the API will thus serve as the backend for the React Single-Page Application that we are going to build in the course of this book.

+When it is finished, the API will allow the following operations:

+- Sending a POST to `/api/todos/` with a JSON object like `{"content": "Hello, World"}` will create a new Todo item
+- Sending a GET to `/api/todos/` will return a list of all Todo items, like this: `[ {"id": 1, "content": "Hello, World"}, {"id": 2, "content": "Foo bar"} ]`
+- Sending a DELETE to `/api/todos/:id` will remove the Todo item with the given id

+Furthermore, the server will also serve the document containing the client-side React application that we will write later.

+In the final version, it's the React application which will send these requests and handle the responses from the API of the web server.
+However, we will fully implement the API first, and test it with a pure HTTP client like `curl` before we even start working on the React app.

 ## The structure of Node.js applications